avegancafe/amino/README.md

 # Amino ⬛️

-> Building blocks for websites
+> Building blocks for websites and SPAs

 ## Installation